 5 Benefits of Coffee Beans

-- Freshness.
-If you buy specialty coffee beans, there will be a roast date on the bag, and you can see how fresh they are and use them however far off roast you prefer.
+- Freshness and Taste.
+If you buy specialty coffee beans, there will be a roast date on the bag, and you can see how fresh they are.
+You are also able to use a coffee grinder to preserve their taste.

 - Information about the origin.
-As we know, information about the coffee you are buying like, where it was grown, by who, what processing method was used, etc., all show coffee is both well-sourced and much more likely to be tasty.
+As we know, information about the coffee you are buying such as, where it was grown, by who, what processing method was used, etc., all show coffee is both well-sourced and more likely to taste great.
 This information is always available on good coffee roasters’ bags of beans, but very little information tends to be available on the coffee in pods.

-- You’re in control of your grind size, of your brew ratio, and of the amount of coffee you want to brew in one go.
+- You’re in control of your grind size, how much water you choose, and the amount of coffee you want to brew in one go.
 With pods, you can brew one or two or even three pods, but you’re just brewing the same thing over and over again; there aren’t many variables you can change to get the perfect drink.

 - You can see them!
 They’re not hidden away in a vacuum-packed pod.
 You can see how dark they’re roasted, and you can watch them as you brew your coffee so you have an indication of how well it’s going to be brewed, and you can see if there are any problems.